Early detection of scoliosis

 X-ray images – as few as possible, as many as necessary

-The RSC® Brace treatment method prescribes X-ray images during a regular treatment course as follows in order to comparatively reduce the radiation exposure.
+The Original RSC® Brace treatment method prescribes X-ray images during a regular treatment course as follows in order to comparatively reduce the radiation exposure.
 The first X-ray image occurs after 6 to 8 weeks in the corset – consequently within the framework of follow-up treatment.
 This means that an X-ray image without corset is generally omitted since the diagnosis and determination of the curvature pattern has already occurred at the beginning of treatment.

 In this way, radiation exposure can be reduced by up to 50 percent as compared to other therapies.